TUSHA211/Linux/Linux.md

 ->**test.txt:** it is an New filename.

-\

-5. **Create an empty file**
+ ### 5. Create an empty file

-         touch :-The touch command is used to create empty files and update   access and modification timestamps on existing files.
+ **touch:** The touch command is used to create empty files and update   access and modification timestamps on existing files.
 You can use the touch command in a terminal or command prompt.

- **Syntax**: **touch filename**
+ **Syntax:touch filename**

  **touch tusha.txt**